Kaosarah/DannyMa_week2_challenge/README.md

 ```

---What was the average distance travelled for each customer?
+--4.
+What was the average distance travelled for each customer?

 SELECT  b.[customer_id], avg(CAST(SUBSTRING(a.[distance],1,2) AS INT)) average_distance
 FROM